An explanation of Mondrian's oeuvre by Michael Sciam

 Diagram F

-Configuration 13 possibly represents the conclusion of the process of reopening the unitary synthesis in that it can be seen as a continuation of the disintegration of 12.
+Configuration 13 possibly represents the conclusion of the process of reopening 10 in that it can be seen as a continuation of the disintegration of 12.

-Space proceeds from a comparatively static and wholly internal condition (10) toward one of growing instability (11) that is gradually transformed into the more dynamic and variable external space of the lines (12, 13).
+Space proceeds from a comparatively static and wholly internal condition (10) toward one of growing instability (11) that is gradually transformed into a more dynamic and variable external space (12, 13).

 BBW shows a process where an expanded manifold space of yellow, red and blue fragments concentrate in one compact plane which then reopens to a multiplicity of small colored fragments.
 From expansion toward increasing concentration and then from concentration back to expansion: this is the way BBW breathes.